Great Migration Africa - Best Earth Day photos

 The Mystery, Magic, & Photography of Venice Carnival

 The Venice Carnival.
 Just the name whispers promises of vibrant masks, elaborate costumes, and a palpable sense of mystery.
-As a travel photographer, I had the privilege of capturing this unique event last year in Venice, Italy, and I can confidently say: it’s an absolute feast for the senses, and a photographer’s dream.
-In celebration of this year’s Carnevale (February 14th – March 4th, 2025), I want to share some of my images and offer tips to help you capture the magic of this extraordinary event.
+As a travel photographer, I had the privilege of capturing this unique event in Venice, Italy, and I can confidently say: it’s an absolute feast for the senses, and a photographer’s dream.
+In celebration of this year’s Carnevale, I want to share some of my images and offer tips to help you capture the magic of this extraordinary event.

 A Glimpse into Venice Carnival History